xpgram/advance-wars/src/00 - Todo List.md

   The logic for MoveUnit and DropLocation, which tiles to highlight, are different though.
   I guess that could be handled beforehand, but I'm not sure we'd be achieving anything, really.
 Other than the connections being a teense easier to see.
+  It's obviously better for reuse; I'd love to be able to insert PickTarget with maybe a few parameters like I would a function call, without having to write 2+ different versions, one for attack targets, one for Silo targets, one for CO Power targets, etc.

 - [ ] Refactor TurnSystem to use state queues.
   This is actually kind of a big job.
 I'd need to think of use cases.